Workers’ Compensation Lawyer in Haddon Heights, NJ

 5

-Cases may resolve through settlement or formal award before the New Jersey Division of Workers’ Compensation.
-Options typically include a Section 20 lump-sum settlement that closes the case or a Section 22 award that preserves limited reopening rights.
+Most Camden County claims resolve before the Division of Workers’ Compensation through a Section 20 lump sum that closes the case or a Section 22 award that preserves limited reopening rights.

 CONTACT US NOW FOR A CASE EVALUATION